 Discover different parking kerb materials!

-Despite the traffic control and traffic organization parking brings, there are always some mishaps and damage associated with parking.
-Be it broken bumper, car collisions, or ramming onto pavements, parked cars can suffer great damages.
+Despite the traffic control and traffic organization parking brings, parking always has some mishaps and damage.
+Be it broken bumper, car collisions, or ramming onto pavements, parked cars can suffer great damage.

 Pros and cons of rubber parking kerbs!